shah-in-boots/notes/permanent/outline-afeqt-and-social-determinants.md

 - Spanish speakers had higher odds of being on rate-control strategy at followup
 - Men had higher odds of being on rhythm control strategy compared to women (known phenomenon)

 # Discussion

+## Key findings

+- SDOH factors, particularly ancestry + NDI quartile effect overall AFEQT scores (delta with time) regardless of basline clinical factors
+- SDOH factors also effect relationship with rate/rhythm control strategy in the local community

+## Supporting findings (from literature)

+- @Meschia2010 noted that blacks less likely than whites to know if they have AF
+- @Holmes2019 showed that $\pm$ 5 points was a clinically significant and meaningful difference in AFEQT scores

+## Mechanisms underlying findings

+## Clinical implications

+- Rate and rhythm control strategies were similar in MACE in ORBIT-AF, however >90% of population was white [@Noheria2016]

+## Future investigations

 ## Limitations

+- cross-sectional data more robust then longitdunal data
 - retrospective cohort
 - lack of validation externally
 - imbalanced data from UIC and JBVA